dragontaoran/sleev/paper.md

 Analyses aims to combine the two types of data to obtain estimates that have low bias and are as efficient as possible.

-SMLE, which combines the error-prone data on all records with the validated data on a subsample, is a highly efficient and robust estimator to analyze such two-phase data [@tao2021efficient; @lotspeich2022efficient].
+SMLE is an estimator that analyzes two-phase data that combines the error-prone data on all records with the validated data on a subsample.
+SMLE is highly efficient and robust because it utilizes all available data from both phases while not making any parametric assumption on the error model [@tao2021efficient; @lotspeich2022efficient].
 Still, in practice these estimators can be difficult to implement, as they involve approximating nuisance conditional densities using B-splines [@schumaker2007spline] and then maximizing the semiparametric likelihood via a sophisticated EM